-Just a couple of tablespoons of vinegar in a one ltr spray bottle is good enough to work effectively.
+A couple of tablespoons of vinegar in a one-liter spray bottle is good enough to work effectively.

 3. Use Water And Soapy Solution For Spraying

-Vinegar and water solution works best for these issues.
+Vinegar and water solutions work best for these issues.

 But if you want to get one step ahead, you can also add some soapy water to it.